watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 * cd "C:\Program Files (x86)\Atlassian\SourceTree\tools\putty"
 * plink git@github.ibm.com

-## Creating an emotion agent
+## 4. Creating an emotion agent

-**OS X and Windows users do Steps 1 and 2**
+### OS X and Windows users do the following two steps

-1. Open the `self-sdk-develop` file as a project in the IDE for your platform.
-2. Now, let's create and populate directory specifically for this workshop.
-** For OSX
-  1. Locate the `examples` directory under the `self-sdk-develop` project that you opened.
-This directory contains a `sensor` directory and a `CMakeLists.txt` file.
-  2. Right-click the `examples` directory, and click **New**->**Directory**.
-Name it `workshop_three`.
-Your new directory is created.
+1. If you do not have it installed already, download the trial version of the [CLion C++ IDE](https://www.jetbrains.com/clion/download/).
+2. In **CLion**, select Open -> home directory -> intu -> self-sdk-develop and click **OK**.

+Note that a window may appear prompting you to open your project in a New Window or This Window.
+Select **New Window**.
+At the bottom of your CLion window, in the Problems tab, you will see the following Error, which you do not need to worry about:

+Error: By not providing "FindSELF.cmake" in CMAKE_MODULE_PATH this project has asked CMake to find a package configuration file provided by "SELF", but CMake did not find one.
+Could not find a package configuration file provided by "SELF" with any of the following names:
+  SELFConfig.cmake   self-config.cmake
+Add the installation prefix of "SELF" to CMAKE_PREFIX_PATH or set "SELF_DIR" to a directory containing one of the above files.
+If "SELF" provides a separate development package or SDK, be sure it has been installed.

+2i.
+Inside the CLion **self-sdk-develop project**, right-click **examples**, select **New**, and select **Directory**.
+Type in **workshop_three** for the new directory name, and click **OK**.

-  3. Right-click the `CMakeLists.txt` file in the `examples` directory, and click **Copy**.
+2ii.
+Right-click the `CMakeLists.txt` file in the **examples** directory, and click **Copy**.
+(If you are unsure of the directory you are in, look in the top-left navigation bar.)

-  4. Right-click the `workshop_three` directory, and click **Paste**.
+2iii.
+Right-click the **workshop_three** directory, and click **Paste**.
 This file helps to build the plugin for the emotion agent.

-  5. Return to the `examples` directory, open the `CMakeLists.txt` file, and add the following line: `add_subdirectory(workshop_three)` at the end.
+2iv.
+Return to the **examples** directory, open the `CMakeLists.txt` file, and add the following line: `add_subdirectory(workshop_three)` at the end.
 Your file contains the following three lines:

   ```
     include_directories(".")

     add_subdirectory(sensor)
     add_subdirectory(workshop_three)
   ```
-  5. Open the `CMakeLists.txt` file in the `workshop_three` directory, and overwrite its content with this code:
+2v.
+Open the `CMakeLists.txt` file in the **workshop_three** directory, and overwrite its content with this code:

   ```
     include_directories(.)